jessegjerde89/redux-feedback-loop-1/README.md

 # Redux Feedback Loop
 This application displays feedback that will be collected over 4 views, and when all steps are complete, app will save the feedback in the database.
-In a separate part of the page, display the current feedback values and a submit button.
+In a separate part of the page, displays the current feedback values and a submit button.

 ##Built With
 node js React npm JSX React-Redux materialUI